HomeschoolWebWorks/website/README.md

 ---------- Setting up in Sublime Text for Windows ----------

 (I will have instructions for Linux eventually)
-(other text editors will not be the same, but may be similar)

 1. Colorization
 	1.1 	Install package control https://sublime.wbond.net/